grpc/grpc-java/README.md

 [protobuf-gradle-plugin]: https://github.com/google/protobuf-gradle-plugin

+The gRPC generated code will be generated in build directory.
+If you wish to put it in anywhere else you can set the `generatedFilesBaseDir` to your target directory.

 The prebuilt protoc-gen-grpc-java binary uses glibc on Linux.
 If you are compiling on Alpine Linux, you may want to use the [Alpine grpc-java package][] which uses musl instead.